mreider/am/agilemarkdown-project.md

 ---|---|---
- falconandy | let me know what you think here. | [embed caddy server](embed-caddy-server) mreider | They shouldn't be (re)generated since a commit "Implemented "Make things generic" Andrey Sokolov 11.... | [kill Home and sidebar pages](kill-Home-and-sidebar-pages) mreider | You wrote in Upwork chat "let's use quotes if there's more than 1. and it's an AND" I'll change it to... | [tag-stories](tag-stories) mreider | No real experience.
+ falconandy | let me know what you think here. | [embed caddy server](embed-caddy-server) mreider | They shouldn't be (re)generated since a commit "Implemented "Make things generic" Andrey Sokolov 11.... | [kill Home and sidebar pages](kill-Home-and-sidebar-pages) mreider | Ready for testing.
+There is a chance of some regression. | [stories can be archived](stories-can-be-archived) mreider | You wrote in Upwork chat "let's use quotes if there's more than 1. and it's an AND" I'll change it to... | [tag-stories](tag-stories) mreider | No real experience.
 But I read the article about it a few days ago. | [think about building binaries](think-about-building-binaries)